Table of Contents

 TenantId = actor.GetAttribute(ActorAttributes.TenantId),

-Mfa = actor.GetAttribute(ActorAttributes.MfaAuthenticated)
+Mfa = actor.GetAttribute(ActorAttributes.MfaAuthenticated),

 });